stephengold/sport-jolt/README.md

   instantiate a `FacesGeometry` for it.
 + To visualize the edges of a soft body, instantiate an `EdgesGeometry` for it.
-+ To visualize the pins of a soft body, instantiate a `PinsGeometry` for it.
++ To visualize the pinned vertices of a soft body, instantiate a `PinsGeometry` for it.
 + To visualize all vertices of a soft body, instantiate a `VerticesGeometry` for it.